leportella/v4/content/en/posts/2020-09-16-introduction-latex.md

 ## Using packages

 Another brilliant thing about LaTeX is that you can add packages to help you deal with your document.
-For instance, if you want images on your document, you just need to add the package for graphics:
+For instance, if you want images on your document, you just need to add the package for graphics called `graphicx`:

 ```latex
 % add to CONFIGURATION section of mydoc.tex